Ben T. Nicholson

 Revenue Projection: A firm must recognize the revenue required to cross the profit threshold, and with reasonable accuracy, project future revenues.
 Also, revenue analytics must be measured, including demand forecasting methods and price optimization techniques, to ensure that customer needs and product offerings are aligned and met.

 Variable, Semi-Variable and Fixed Expense Budgeting: Without budgets and strict adherence to budget procedure, profit engineering is effectively useless.
-Every expense that a business services to remain operable must be placed under strict budget including note payments to lenders.
+Every expense that a business services to remain operable must be placed under a strict budget including note payments to lenders.
 The most rapid way a business spirals into distress is when expenses are not budgeted and capital is ineffectively allocated without reasonably predictable results.
 It is not uncommon for business owners to spend capital under the pretense that if the additional revenue generated from the expense is greater than the expense itself, then it is a good investment.
 If budgets have been planned effectively, this lack of budget adherence can translate into uncontrolled costs, and evidence of this style of management should be a red flag to lenders.

-Historical Sales/Costs Analysis and Regression Output: While sales history is not present in a startup, for mature businesses and those with even minimal history, benchmarking future projections against historical data is the most effective management control mechanism for predictive analytics especially for businesses with razor-thin margins.
-Depending on the type of business, historical data analysis should be reviewed from the yearly, quarterly, monthly and weekly positions, particularly when seasonality applies or the product being sold requires rapid turnover.
+Historical Sales/Costs Analysis and Regression Output: While sales history is not present in a startup, for mature businesses and those with even minimal history, benchmarking future projections against historical data is the most effective management control mechanism for predictive analytics, especially for businesses with razor-thin margins.
+Depending on the type of business, historical data analysis should be reviewed from the yearly, quarterly, monthly, and weekly positions, particularly when seasonality applies or the product being sold requires rapid turnover.
 When used strategically and in conjunction with applicable regression analysis tools, businesses will be able to smooth out shortages and overages to reach optimal performance in expense categories notably labor and inventory.

 Comprehensive Break-Even Analysis (for more insight, Break-Even: Controlling Profitability During the Off-Season): Beyond being the point of balance where revenue is equal to all expenses, in reaching break-even, the profit threshold has been crossed at a point in a calendar year, month, week, day or hour whereupon each additional dollar of revenue becomes pure profit.
 Strategically managed organizations employ a combination of effective tools to not only increase revenue, but also place focus on lowering the firm’s overall break-even to become more rapidly profitable at an earlier date in the calendar year.

-Questions to Consider When Reviewing a Borrowers Profitability
+Questions to Consider When Reviewing a Borrower's Profitability

 In conjunction with reviewing financial reports, to increase mutual understanding of controlled and potential engineered profit effectiveness with a borrower, several questions should be considered in due diligence:

-How did the firm arrive at projected annual volume?
+How did the firm arrive at the projected annual volume?
 What factors were considered, and are there adjustments for seasonality?

-What volume is required to break-even annually, quarterly, monthly, and weekly?
+What volume is required to break even annually, quarterly, monthly, and weekly?
 At what point in the calendar year will projected break-even be reached and the profit threshold crossed?

 What are the working capital requirements to keep the business operable, and are working capital reports frequently reviewed?